Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Background

 \subsubsection{WFOMC in C$^2$}

-\cite{kuzelka2020weighted} show that WFOMC in C$^2$ can be reduced to WFOMC in FO$^2$ with cardinality constraints.
-Furthermore, these reductions are independent of the domain cardinality.
-In order to prove domain liftability, the proof in \cite{kuzelka2020weighted}, relies on Lagrange interpolation.
-In the following we provide an easier presentation of the proof.
+Ku\v{z}elka \cite{kuzelka2020weighted} showed that it is possible to reduce the problem of WFOMC in C$^2$ to a problem of WFOMC in FO$^2$ with cardinality constraints, and this reduction is independent of the cardinality of the domain.
+In order to prove the domain liftability of FO$^2$ with cardinality constraint, Ku\v{z}elka uses Lagrange interpolation based arguments.
+In the following, we present a simplified version of the proof presented by Ku\v{z}elka.